ITKTools/ITKTools/README.md

 - Create a 'bin' directory at the same level as the 'src' directory

-- Run cmake, set the source directory to ITKTools/src and the binary directory to ITKTools/bin.
+- Run cmake, set the source directory to ITKTools/src and the binary directory to ITKTools/bin, press configure, press generate.

-- Open bin/ITKTools.sln, and start build.
+- Open bin/ITKTools.sln, and start the build.

 Conventions
 -----------